dgruss/SmartMicrophone/README.md

-# Virtual Microphone using WebRTC
+# Smartphone Microphone using WebRTC
 A webserver and site that allows you to use your smartphone as a microphone with as little latency as possible.
 It supports multiple phones connecting, each creating a microphone on the host computer.

 ## Status
 Alpha

 It works, but is not very well tested

 ## Notes
 General notes during development

 #### Captive Portals
 Information on captive portals: